Stinkstudios/sono/README.md

 });
 ```

 Sono.load also accepts an array of sound config objects.
-All the sounds will be loaded and can later be accessed through their `id` properties using the `Sono.getById`, `Sono.play`, `Sono.pause` and `Sono.stop` methods:
+All the sounds will be loaded and can later be accessed through their `id` properties using the `Sono.getSound`, `Sono.play`, `Sono.pause` and `Sono.stop` methods:

 ```javascript
 var sounds = Sono.load({